Analyzing Approximate Value Iteration Algorithms: Finding fixed points of set-valued maps and Abstract Dynamic Programming

-In Section~\ref{sec_avi} we showed that the stochastic iterative AVI given by (\ref{avi_avi}) converges to a vector that belongs to a small neighborhood of the optimal cost-to-go vector $J^*$.
-To do this we started by observing that the fixed points of the perturbed Bellman operator belong to a small neighborhood of $J^*$ as a consequence of the upper semicontinuity of attractor sets.
-Then we showed that (\ref{avi_avi}) converges to a fixed point of the perturbed Bellman operator, thereby showing that (\ref{avi_avi}) converges to a small neighborhood of $J^*$.
-In this section, we generalize the ideas of Section~\ref{sec_avi} to develop and analyze a SAA for finding fixed points of contractive set-valued maps.
+In Section~\ref{sec_ana_avi} we showed that the AVI algorithm given by (\ref{avi_avi}) is stable, and converges to a small neighborhood of the optimal cost-to-go vector $J^*$.
+For this, we started by observing that the fixed points of the perturbed Bellman operator belong to a small neighborhood of $J^*$ as a consequence of the upper semicontinuity of attractor sets.
+Then we showed that \eqref{avi_avi} converges to a fixed point of the perturbed Bellman operator, thereby showing that \eqref{avi_avi} converges to a small neighborhood of $J^*$.
+In this section, we generalize the ideas of Sections~\ref{sec_avi} and \ref{sec_ana_avi} to develop and analyze an iterative algorithm for finding fixed points of general contractive set-valued maps.